JS Bundle Version: v0.3.0

 __weex_define__(name:string, options: object)

-Define a custom component named name
+Define a custom component named name for current instance with options.

 example: